phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 # Socket state and HEEx templates

-All of the data in a LiveView is stored in the socket, in a server side struct in `Phoenix.LiveView.Socket` called `assigns`.
-Socket state is never shared with the client beyond what your template renders.
+All of the data in a LiveView is stored in the socket, which is a server side struct called `Phoenix.LiveView.Socket`.
+Your own data is stored under the `assigns` key of said struct.
+The server data is never shared with the client beyond what your template renders.

 Phoenix template language is called HEEx (HTML+EEx).
 EEx is Embedded Elixir, an Elixir string template engine.
 Those templates